Asylum2032/foresightinteractive/pages/factors/factor_automation_databases.md

 # B (pessimist)
 Widespread use of flawed automated systems with suspect databases that have been attacked and exploited by malevolent regimes
-* Malevolent use of digital platforms and databases by third parties / (hostile) countries of origin making refugee returns to COIs impossible
+* Malevolent use of digital platforms and databases by third parties / (hostile) countries of origin making refugee returns impossible
 * Usages of drones, surveillance tools for coordinating push-backs
 * Humanitarian resources are deployed based on imperfect AI algorithms and so crises are made worse
 * Totalitarian regimes use biometrics to identify supporters and persecute dissidents